 Craig Roberts Scott, MA, CG, FUGA is the author of The ‘Lost Pensions’: Settled Accounts of the Act of 6 April 1838 (Revised) and Records of the Accounting Officers of the Department of the Treasury, Inventory 14 (Revised).
 His most recent work is Understanding Revolutionary War and Invalid Pension Ledgers, 1818 – 1872, and the Payment Vouchers They Represent.
-He has authored seventeen books and several articles in the National Genealogical Society Quarterly, Family Chronicle and other genealogical publications.
-He is the President and CEO of Heritage Books, Inc., a genealogical publishing firm with over 5,300 titles in print.
-A professional genealogical and historical researcher for more than thirty years, he specializes in the records of the National Archives.
-He is a member of the Company of Military Historians on the editorial board of the National Genealogical Society Quarterly, and is a Director of the Association of Professional Genealogists.
-A faculty member for several years of the Institute of Genealogy and Historical Research, Samford University and the Salt Lake Institute of Genealogy, and recently the Genealogical Institute of Pittsburgh.
-He is the coordinator for the 3rd Annual Heritage Books Genealogical Conference and Cruise.
-He was awarded the Grahame T. Smallwood, Jr. Award in 2008 and UGA Silver Tray Award in 2009.
+He has authored seventeen books and several articles in the National Genealogical Society Quarterly, the Magazine of Virginia Genealogy and other genealogical publications.
+He is the President and CEO of Heritage Books, Inc., a genealogical publishing firm with over 8,500 titles in print.
+A professional genealogical and historical researcher for more than thirty-five years, he specializes in military records, problem-solving, Quakers, and publishing.
+He is a member of the Company of Military Historians and on the editorial board of the National Genealogical Society Quarterly.
+He is a former Treasurer and Director of the Association of Professional Genealogists.
+He was a faculty member for several years of the Institute of Genealogy and Historical Research, Samford University and the Salt Lake Institute of Genealogy, and once the Genealogical Institute of Pittsburgh.
+He is currently the Coordinator of the SLIG Consultation Track, helping students solved their brick wall problems.
+He is the coordinator for the Annual Heritage Books Genealogical Conference and Cruises.
+He is a recipient of the Grahame T. Smallwood, Jr. Award and UGA Silver Tray Award.
 He became a Fellow, Utah Genealogical Association in 2014.